Reduced instruction set computer: IBM 801

 Michael J. Flynn views the first RISC system as the IBM 801 design, begun in 1975 by John Cocke and completed in 1980.
 The 801 developed out of an effort to build a 24-bit high-speed processor to use as the basis for a digital telephone switch.
 To reach their goal of switching 1 million calls per hour (300 per second) they calculated that the CPU required performance on the order of 12 million instructions per second (MIPS), compared to their fastest mainframe machine of the time, the 370/168, which performed at 3.5 MIPS.

 The design was based on a study of IBM's extensive collection of statistics gathered from their customers.
 This demonstrated that code in high-performance settings made extensive use of processor registers, and that they often ran out of them.
 This suggested that additional registers would improve performance.
 Additionally, they noticed that compilers generally ignored the vast majority of the available instructions, especially orthogonal addressing modes.
 Instead, they selected the fastest version of any given instruction and then constructed small routines using it.
 This suggested that the majority of instructions could be removed without affecting the resulting code.
 These two conclusions worked in concert; removing instructions would allow the instruction opcodes to be shorter, freeing up bits in the instruction word which could then be used to select among a larger set of registers.

 The telephone switch program was canceled in 1975, but by then the team had demonstrated that the same design would offer significant performance gains running just about any code.
-In simulations, they showed that a compiler tuned to use registers wherever possible would run code about three times as fast as traditional designs.
+In simulations, they showed that a compiler tuned to use registers instead of operating directly on memory would run code about three times as fast as traditional designs.
 Somewhat surprisingly, the same code would run about 50% faster even on existing machines due to the improved register use.
-In practice, their experimental PL/8 compiler, a slightly cut-down version of PL/1, consistently produced code that ran much faster on their existing mainframes.
+In practice, their experimental PL/8 compiler, a slightly cut-down version of PL/I, consistently produced code that ran much faster on their existing mainframes.

 A 32-bit version of the 801 was eventually produced in a single-chip form as the IBM ROMP in 1981, which stood for 'Research OPD [Office Products Division] Micro Processor'.
 This CPU was designed for "mini" tasks, and found use in peripheral interfaces and channel controllers on later IBM computers.
 It was also used as the CPU in the IBM RT PC in 1986, which turned out to be a commercial failure.
 Although the 801 did not see widespread use in its original form, it inspired many research projects, including ones at IBM that would eventually lead to the IBM POWER architecture.